architect/arc.codes/src/shared/en/aws/guides-data.md

 Running `npm run create` will generate routes and tables to model our persistence needs.
 Accounts have an `accountID` partition key.
 Notes also have an `accountID` partition key and a unique `noteID`.
 This is one way to model a "many-to-many" relationship in Dynamo.

-And the following tables are created:
+The following DynamoDB tables are created:

 - `testapp-staging-accounts`
 - `testapp-production-accounts`